Will-McCarthy/bike_data/README.md

 As many of you know, I have an obsession with mountian biking.
 Personally, I have 4 bikes.
 Although that seems like enough, the correct number of bikes is n+1, where n is the current number of bikes owned.
 I decided to find my next bike by doing some analysis on the mountian bike market.

 My first step was to get a dataset, so I wrote a web scraper.
-My favorite place to go shopping for mountian bikes is pinkbike's buy/sell market.
-Its a website similar to craigslist for selling high end used mountian bikes peer to peer.
+I pulled data on 26k mountian bikes from my favorite place to go shoping: pinkbike's buy/sell market.
+Pinkbike's buy/sell market is similar to craigslist for selling high end used mountian bikes.
 You can see my scraper and the results on my github: https://github.com/Will-McCarthy/bike_data/tree/main.

-The next steps of this project are creating a database for the data, cleaning the data, visualizing the data, and then create some ML algorithms for further analysis.
+The next steps of this project are creating a database for the data, cleaning it, visualizing it, and then creating some ML algorithms for further analysis.

 ## Installation